acerjanic/PowerGrid/README.md

 *   /Support - Convenience headers and support files from other sources.
 These files are compiled into the project.

 ## Depedenencies
-*   Xerces-C++ - XML Parser used with the CodeSynthesis Generated fiels for parsing our config.xml files.
+*   Xerces-C++ - XML Parser used with the CodeSynthesis Generated files for parsing our config.xml files.

 *   Armadillo (http://arma.sourceforge.net) - Templated Linear Algebra library.
 Gives us MATLAB like syntax in C++